VaradGattani13/MovieRecommendationSystem/README.md

 # MovieRecommendationSystem

-A Machine Learning based recommender system(model)  which recommends you movies based on your search.
+A Machine Learning based recommender system(model)  which recommends you movies based on your searching and browsing.

+Technologies Used:
+Python
+NLP